Novarupta (band)

-Novarupta is a Swedish progressive post-metal collective founded by the multi-instrumentalist and producer Alex Stjernfeldt (Grand Cadaver, CHILD, Young Acid, SKRCKVLDET, ex-The Moth Gatherer, ex-Let them Hang) and the artist Arjen Kunnen in 2018.
-The band is known for its conceptual albums, each themed around one of the four classical elements — fire, water, air, and earth — and for its collaborative approach, featuring a rotating cast of guest vocalists from across the metal scene.
-The band’s second album Marine Snow won at the 2021 Manifestgalan, Sweden’s independent music awards.
+Novarupta was a Swedish progressive post-metal collective founded by the multi-instrumentalist and producer Alex Stjernfeldt (Grand Cadaver, CHILD, Young Acid, SKRCKVLDET, ex-The Moth Gatherer, ex-Let them Hang) and the artist Arjen Kunnen in 2018.
+The band was known for its conceptual albums, each themed around one of the four classical elements — fire, water, air, and earth — and for its collaborative approach, featuring a rotating cast of guest vocalists from across the metal scene.
+Two of the band’s albums, Marine Snow and Astral Sands, won at the Manifestgalan, Sweden’s independent music awards.

 History

 Following his departure from The Moth Gatherer, Alex Stjernfeldt founded Novarupta as a musical outlet focused on slow, heavy, and emotionally intense works.
-The project began informally during a visit to Stockholm (to attend an Ulver gig), evolving into a broader collaboration with Claudio Marino (Tid), who helped shape the concept of using different guest vocalists for each track.
-The project name is derived from the Novarupta (meaning "newly errupted") volcano in Alaska, which erupted in 1912, leaving a prominent geological scar on the landscape, and it reflects the rebirth of Stjernfeldt's creative endeavours.
+The project began informally during a visit to Stockholm where Stjernfeldt attended a concert by Ulver, evolving into a broader collaboration with Claudio Marino (Tid), who helped shape the concept of using different guest vocalists for each track.
+The project name is derived from the Novarupta (meaning "newly erupted") volcano in Alaska, which erupted in 1912, leaving a prominent geological scar on the landscape, and it reflects the rebirth of Stjernfeldt's creative endeavours.